friction2d/friction2d.github.io/documentation/usage.md

 ![Graph view button](/assets/documentation/usage/usage_graph_view_3.png)

 From left to right:
-- Easing modes: some presets to easily animate the movement between two keyframes.
+- **Easing modes**: some presets to easily animate the movement between two keyframes.
-- line segment: default "curve" between keyframes.
+- **line segment**: default "curve" between keyframes.
-- curved segment: make the nodes (or keyframes) handles appear
+- **curved segment**: make the nodes (or keyframes) handles appear
-- symmetric handles: make left and right handles symmetric
+- **symmetric handles**: make left and right handles symmetric
-- smooth node: turn from corner to smooth handles, in this mode left and right node handles share the same tangency angle.
+- **smooth node**: turn from corner to smooth handles, in this mode left and right node handles share the same tangency angle.
-- corner nodes: turn from smooth to corner handles, in this mode left and right node handles have independent tangency angles.
+- **corner nodes**: turn from smooth to corner handles, in this mode left and right node handles have independent tangency angles.
-- vertical fit view: fits all the keyframes (or nodes) in the view
+- **vertical fit view**: fits all the keyframes (or nodes) in the view

 Example of keyframes with smooth handles: